Ethan Lazuk

 To quote the character Wee-Bey from my favorite TV show, The Wire: “Either you real out there or you ain’t …”

-I’ll continue to monitor how social media content appears in Google Search results (and maybe other search engines or AI answer engines).
+I’ll continue to monitor how social media content appears in Google Search results (and maybe add more information from other search engines or AI answer engines, like Perplexity).

-For example, since publishing this, I noticed two more interesting examples of social content in Search results.
+Since publishing this, I’ve noticed other interesting examples of social content in Search.

 The first was seeing Reddit posts in Google Discover.
 (I’ll keep an eye out for additional social content there.)